 Reclassification or Salary Adjustment Request

 Reclassification or salary adjustment requests may be considered when an employee has met or exceeded job competencies and job performance standards as defined by the career path matrix and the budgeted amount for salaries in the ITS accounts are sufficient to cover the request.
+This typically occurs once a year following completion of the annual evaluations of all IT staff.
 Requests, including justification for the request, with supporting documentation, like a new position description revised performance standard or competency evaluation, will be submitted by the Associate Vice President of ITS to the Director of Human Resources for review and recommendation to the Vice President of Assessment, Research and Technology for approval.
 Approved reclassifications or salary adjustments will become effective at the start of the next pay period within 30 days of being approved.

 IT Career Path Matrix